AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 A quick review of the components:
 - Simulated Temperature Sensor Module
   - Generates a message every 5 seconds, for 2000, messages.
-The payload includes tempature and humidity data.
+The payload includes temperature and humidity data.
   - Distributed by Microsoft on the Azure Marketplace
 - Azure IoT Edge ASA Module
   - Provides the capability to run stream analytics jobs at the edge